drmuskangarg/CAMS/README.md

 # CAMS
-CAMS: An Annotated Corpus for Causal Analysis of Mental health on Social media
+This repository is created to suuport the paper **'CAMS: An Annotated Corpus for Causal Analysis of Mental health on Social media'**

 # Requirements